MyBord/mybord-client/docs/projectManagement.md

   * create transitions between login and about and error
   * should display empty notification if user has no cards / when first registers
-  * create error is server is down
+  * create error if server is down

 ### B. High - MVP

 ### C. Medium

+  * make sure app is responsive and mobile friendly
   * Preventing Rapid-Fire Login Attempts
   * Deal with Distributed Brute Force Attacks
     * https://stackoverflow.com/questions/549/the-definitive-guide-to-form-based-website-authentication